bci/Namecheap-DDNS-Update/README.md

 Namecheap-DDNS-Update
 =====================

-Macintosh bash script to update the ddns ip address of one or more hosts in a domain hosted at namecheap.com
+Bash script to update the your namecheap.com ddns host.
+Tested under Macintosh OSX 10.9.4 and RHES 7.0

 Getting Started:
 ----------------